theyeshu/mongoose-auto-increment-fix/README.md

 # mongoose-auto-increment

 Project copied from [mongoose-auto-increment-fix](https://www.npmjs.com/package/mongoose-auto-increment-fix) I have made few changes for my personal project.
-First change I have done is reset the counter to specific number or default number and another change was my personal preference of writing code.
+First change I have made is that, user can reset the counter to specific number or default number and another change was my personal preference of writing code.

 > Mongoose plugin that auto-increments any ID field on your schema every time a document is saved.